tireddy2/slhdsa-tls1.3/draft-tls-reddy-slhdsa.md

 * SLH-DSA-256S-SHAKE
 * SLH-DSA-256F-SHAKE

-SLH-DSA does not introduce a new hardness assumption beyond those inherent to the underlying hash functions.
+SLH-DSA does not introduce any new hardness assumptions beyond those inherent to its underlying hash functions.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
 While attacks on lattice-based schemes like ML-DSA can compromise their security, SLH-DSA will remain unaffected by these attacks due to its distinct mathematical foundations.
-This ensures the continued security of systems and protocols that utilize SLH-DSA for digital signatures.
-However, ML-DSA outperforms SLH-DSA in both signature generation and validation time, as well as signature size.
+This ensures the ongoing security of systems and protocols that use SLH-DSA for digital signatures.

+However, ML-DSA outperforms SLH-DSA in both signature generation and validation time, as well as in signature size, making it a recommended choice for end-entity certificates.
 SLH-DSA, in contrast, offers smaller key sizes but larger signature sizes.
-Due to its well-established hardness assumption, SLH-DSA can be preferred for CA certificates, making it ideal for long-term security as a trust anchor.
-ML-DSA, on the other hand, is well-suited for end-entity certificates as it provides the computational efficiency required for frequent, real-time authentication, such as during TLS handshake.
+Given its well-established hardness assumption, SLH-DSA may be preferred for TLS applications where high confidence in security is a priority, such as for long-lived TLS sessions and deployments where computational costs of signature generation and validation are minor compared to data transmission and processing demands of user data.
+Additionally, SLH-DSA is recommended for use in CA certificates due to its strong cryptographic assurances and smaller key sizes.
+Its robustness against emerging quantum attacks makes it a dependable choice for trust anchors and long-term security, even though it has larger signature sizes.

 As defined in {{RFC8446}}, the SignatureScheme namespace is used for the negotiation of signature scheme for authentication via the
 "signature_algorithms" and "signature_algorithms_cert" extensions.
 This document adds new SignatureSchemes types for the SLH-DSA as follows.